-Farming in Protected Landscapes supports activity on any land within the Blackdown Hills AONB.
-It can also support activity on other land where projects can demonstrate benefit to the Blackdown Hills, or Blackdown Hills AONB’s objectives or partnership initiatives.
-Most of the funding will probably be provided to projects within the AONB boundary.
+Farming in Protected Landscapes supports activity on any land within the Blackdown Hills National Landscape.
+It can also support activity on other land where projects can demonstrate benefit to the Blackdown Hills, or Blackdown Hills NL’s objectives or partnership initiatives.
+Most of the funding will probably be provided to projects within the National Landscape boundary.

 If an applicant will not make a commercial gain through a project, they could receive up to 100% of the costs.

 Where an applicant would benefit commercially from a project, they could receive between 40% and 80% of the costs through the Programme, depending on how much commercial benefit the project will give them.

 The Programme will work alongside – not in competition with – Defra’s existing and new schemes, adding value where it is most needed.
 If a potential project can be rewarded through those schemes instead, you will be made aware of them.

 If an activity is equivalent to one under Countryside Stewardship (CS), the Programme payment rate will be the same as the CS rate.
 If not, we will base Programme funding offers on the projected costs of an activity (with final payments made against evidenced costs).

 Capital infrastructure assets (including, but not limited to, fences, gates, building restoration), should be maintained for 5 years from the date of completion.